venkataravuri/autonomous-driving-adas/docs/sensor-fusion.md

 This is similar to the mid-level method, except that we implement detection as well as tracking algorithms for each individual sensor, and then fuse the results.

+There are several methods for combining LiDAR and camera data:

+Early Fusion: Raw data from LiDAR and cameras are combined at the sensor level.
+For example, LiDAR point clouds are projected onto the 2D image, and both the point cloud and pixel data are fed into a neural network for joint object detection.

+Mid-Level Fusion: LiDAR-based object detection and image-based detection are done separately, and their results are combined.
+For instance:

+Use YOLO to detect objects in the 2D image (with 2D bounding boxes).

+Use LiDAR point clouds to detect objects in 3D space (with 3D bounding boxes).

+Fuse these results by projecting the 3D LiDAR data onto the 2D image, or by correlating detected objects in both modalities.
+This improves detection accuracy and helps assign depth to the objects detected by the camera.

 ## Kalman Filters

 https://www.thinkautonomous.ai/blog/sensor-fusion/